larahabashy/capstone-report/capstone-report.md

 (model-dev)=
 ### 4.2 Model Development

-The augmented data is then used to train a CNN model using transfer learning, a technique utlizing pre-trianed models which allows for training with comparatively little data.
+The augmented data is then used to train a CNN model using transfer learning, a technique utilizing pre-trained models on thousands of images, which allows for training with our comparatively smaller dataset.
 Based on our literature review, the transfer learning architectures we chose to investigate were the following: VGG16, ResNet50, DenseNet169 and InceptionV3.
 Each of the models were incorporated with our small dataset, trained in separate experiments utilizing techniques to optimize the parameters of the model to maximize its ability to learn.
 To compare the performance of the different architectures, the team considered the accuracy and recall scores of the models when tested on our test set.
-When comparing the relative scores by looking at {numref}`acc_chart`, DenseNet outperforms the other architectures.
+When comparing the relative scores of accuracy shown in {numref}`acc_chart` and recall shown in {numref}`recall_chart`, DenseNet outperformed the other architectures.
+DenseNet has also proved successful in similar deep learning applications using small datasets such as <add ref>[](https://link.springer.com/article/10.1007/s10278-020-00357-7#auth-Heqing-Zhang), which we suspect is due to its ability to reduce the parameters in a model.

 ```{figure} image/model_acc_bar_chart.png